Squaw Valley-Miramonte AVA: Soil

 The majority of the soils within the AVA are derived from granitic material, mainly quartz diorite which differ from the Valley’s predominately sandy loam soils.
 The three most common soil series are the Vista, Sierra, and Auberry series.
 All three soil series are described as having good drainage reducing the risk of root disease.
 The soils within the AVA are severely deficient in nitrogen, a nutrient necessary for vine growth, and therefore require supplementation.
 Additionally, soils in some of the vineyards have an excess of potassium, which interferes with the vines' ability to uptake magnesium.
 Much decomposing granite is just below the soil, making vines work hard to push down roots.
 As a result, magnesium must be added to the soil in these vineyards.
 To the north, the soils are primarily of the Coarsegold and Trabuco series, which are derived from weathered schist and igneous rock, respectively.
 The most common soil series east are the Holland series, derived from weathered granitic rock, and the Aiken series, derived from volcanic rocks.
 These soils are more acidic than the soils due to deep mats of decomposing needle litter from conifer trees.
 South and west, within the San Joaquin Valley, alluvial soils such as San Joaquin loam and San Joaquin sandy loam become common, as are soils of the Hanford and Greenfield series.
 These soils are all less acidic and have finer textures than the soils of Squaw Valley.

-Wine Industry
+Viticulture

-TTB received a petition from Christine Flannigan, owner of the Sierra Peaks Winery and Vineyards, on behalf of the Viticulture and Enology Association of Squaw Valley-Miramonte {VEASVM), proposing the establishment of the Squaw Valley-Miramonte AVA in Fresno County, California.
+The Viticulture and Enology Association of Squaw Valley-Miramonte (VEASVM) proposed the establishment of the Squaw Valley-Miramonte viticultural area in Fresno County, California.
 After achieving their initial goal, the VEASVM mission is to encourage and support grape growers and vintners within the AVA to grow high quality wine grapes and craft excellent wines.
 Sierra Peaks Winery and Vineyards, Delilah Ridge Winery, Riffelhoff Winery, Adrian Josephs' Vineyards, TRAhumada Vineyards, Inisfree Vineyards and Celestial Highlands are representatives of the local vintners.